 In this section

-A new, enhanced Wolf Harvest Incentive Area in the North Slave Region will be created for the 2018/19 winter season.
+A new, enhanced Wolf Harvest Incentive Area has been created in the North Slave Region.
 This area overlaps with the current wintering range of the Bathurst and Bluenose-East caribou herds.
-Increased incentives will be offered for wolves harvested in this area.
+Increased incentives are offered for wolves harvested in this area.

 Payment for a wolf carcass has been increased to $900 per wolf, plus $400 for a pelt prepared to traditional or taxidermy standard and an additional $350 if the pelt meets the requirement of the prime fur bonus as part of the Genuine Mackenzie Valley Fur Program.